iTahseen/guestbook/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in [isherezahin.me], please report it as soon as possible.
+If you discover a security vulnerability in [iTahseen], please report it as soon as possible.
 We appreciate your help in keeping our project secure.

 ### Steps to Report a Vulnerability

-1. **Email Us**: Send an email with the details of the vulnerability to [isherezahin@gmail.com].
+1. **Email Us**: Send an email with the details of the vulnerability to [itxtahseen@gmail.com].
 Please include as much information as possible, including a description of the vulnerability, the steps to reproduce it, and any potential impact.
 2. **Use a Responsible Disclosure**: We request that you do not publicly disclose the vulnerability until we have had a chance to address it.
 This helps us to fix the issue before it is exposed to potential attackers.

 ### What to Include in Your Report